kelexel/rstream/README.md

 Why crmptd + nginx-rtmp at the same time ?!
 ---

-The ultimate goal of this is project is to provide an *easy* way for a single broadcaster to send one stream to to *any* kinds devices supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9?) compatible players AND iOS (v5+) devices
+The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9?) compatible players AND iOS (v5+) devices

-* It assumes you are currently (as of 08/08/2012) using Telestream's Wirecast(pro) which IS NOT YET compatible with nginx-rtmp (see: https://github.com/arut/nginx-rtmp-module/issues/34), thus the need to use crtmpd -s an RTMPD-proxy between the broadcaster (Wireast / FMLE) and nginx-rtmp
+* only one connection is made to crtmpd by one single broadcaster
+* crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
+* only nginx is exposed to the clients
+* Therefore nginx-rtmp is handle both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)

 What it is
 ---

-* A set of configuration files and script to simplify deploying a full-feature RTMP server capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.
+* A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.
 * If transcoding is enabled the same broadcaster's stream will be transcoded to 3 different sizes 720p, 480p, 320p FLV (h264/aac) over RTMP
 * IF NGINX_HLS is enabled the same broadcaster's stream will be converted to -whatever-the-current-resolution-currently-sent-by-the-broadcaster- HLS-friendly url available via the preconfigured nginx-rtmp.conf file